beaujeant/beaujeant.github.io/AppSec101/lab.md

 ### GCC

 Let's compile our first C code for this course.
-Use you favorite text editor and create the following `mul.c` file:
+Use your favorite text editor and create the following `mul.c` file:

 ```
 #include <stdio.h>